-The Food & Occupational Safety section are responsible for ensuring satisfactory animal welfare standards within the Borough.
+The Environment Safety and Health section are responsible for ensuring satisfactory animal welfare standards within the Borough.

-In order to protect animal welfare, the following types or premises dealing with live animals needs to be licensed or registered by us.
-Click on each title to read the guidance and application form for each.
-If you require any further information, such as whether you need a licence click here.
+In order to protect animal welfare the following types of premises dealing with live animals needs to be licensed or registered.

 Alternatively you can report the matter directly to the RSPCA.

 Animal Licensing including pet shops, kennels and catteries, riding schools, zoos, dog breeding establishments and dangerous wild animals.

 Businesses will be inspected as a routine part of the licensing process, this inspection may be undertaken with a vet should the officers decide that it is necessary.

 An Officer will investigate complaints of poor animal welfare or conditions in a commercial business within the Borough.

 If you want to complain about a business in Dudley Borough please see the contact details at the bottom of the page.

 Further information can be obtained by contacting the Section as per the contact details at the bottom of this page.
 If you request advice please state exactly what information you require.